YiBin-CHN/CMCM/README.md

 ### Dataset
 The SIND dataset can be downloaded from the Visual Storytelling website https://visionandlanguage.net/VIST/dataset.html

-The preprocessed dataset can be downloaded from https://www.filecad.com/o8kB/data_ordering.zip

 The raw TACoS Multi-Level Corpus can be downloaded from https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/vision-and-language/tacos-multi-level-corpus/

 The image frames and corresponding sentences for videos can be seen from https://www.filecad.com/fQa8/TACoS.zip